nodkz/mongoose-plugin-autoinc/README.md

 Once you have the plugin installed it is very simple to use.
 Just pass `autoIncrement` to the `plugin()` function on your schema.

-> Note: You only need to initialize MAI once.

 ````js
 import mongoose from 'mongoose';
 import { autoIncrement } from 'mongoose-plugin-autoinc';